Determining which employee deductions qualify for pre-tax status can be tricky, but not for us.

-The key is to make sure the deductions that require an employer to have a plan document, actually have a plan document on file.
+The key is to make sure the deductions that require an employer to have compliant plan documentation, actually have a written plan document on file.

 Insurance (health, life, dental, vision, disability)

 Transit Pass & Parking

 Employers may sponsor a plan for its employees to pay for group health premiums on a pre-tax basis [under Section 125 of the IRS Code].
 A Premium Only Plan (POP) can save the employee on their payroll taxes thus increasing take-home pay.
 A written plan can be established by:

 ConnectPay provides personalized plan documents and all the necessary material to communicate the written plan to employees.
 Each plan includes the required non-discrimination testing procedures to ensure compliance with federal regulations.

 Premium Only Plans offer a simple way for employers to obtain favorable tax treatment for benefits already offered.
 Once set up, ConnectPay ensures your compliance by providing timely updates and modifications with little maintenance by the employer.

 Flexible spending accounts (FSAs) provides pre-tax deduction for employees and reduced FUTA and FICA payroll taxes for the employer.
 FSAs give employees more disposable money per payroll for out-of-pocket expenses like doctor and dental expenses, day care, and medications.

 Calculate Your Annual Tax Savings With A Cafeteria Plan

 HSAs offer employees the opportunity to set money aside to pay high deductibles, as well as to save even more to pa other out-of-pocket medical expenses not covered by the health plan.